kevinmcaleer/kevsrobots.com/web/_how_it_works/machine_learning.md

 ## Video

-This video contains an explaination and demonstration of how to train a [neural network](/resources/glossary#neural-network) using machine learning.
+These videos contain explainations and demonstrations of how to train a [neural network](/resources/glossary#neural-network) using machine learning.

 {% include youtubeplayer.html id="kJpLMBqNcIQ" %}

+{% include youtubeplayer.html id="5foM8pssKHw" %}

 ---